-This leaflet tells you about the procedure known as an Anterior Resection.
+This leaflet tells you about the procedure known as a Left Hemicolectomy.
 It explains what is involved, and some of the common complications associated with this procedure.
-It is not meant to replace discussion between you and your Consultant Surgeon, but is intended to be used as a guide in connection to what is discussed.
+It is not meant to replace discussion between you and your Consultant Surgeon, but is intended to be used as a guide in conjunction to what is discussed.
+Every effort is taken to ensure that this information is accurate and consistent with current knowledge and practice at the time of publication.